ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/trustzone_nxp_lpc/trustzone_concepts.md

 PRINTF("Hello from secure world!\r\n");
 PRINTF("Entering normal world.\r\n");
 ```
 The Cortex-M33 processor on the NXP board is running in secure mode up to this point.
 After these prints, the `TZM_JumpToNormalWorld(NON_SECURE_START)` function is called which initiates the switch to the non-secure world.
 This function is defined in the `tzm_api.c` source file.
-This function sets up the non-secure main stack and vector table and gets a pointer to the non-secure resethandler with `__attribute__((cmse_nonsecure_call))`.
+This function sets up the non-secure main stack and vector table and gets a pointer to the non-secure reset handler with `__attribute__((cmse_nonsecure_call))`.
 This key attribute directs the compiler (Arm compiler for embedded in our example) to generate a `BLXNS` instruction.
 This instruction causes the processor to switch from secure to non-secure world.

 ## Call a secure function from non-secure world